DeveloperRejaul/ui-meter-cli/README.md

 ### Eslint Setup
 We are flowing Airbnb style. you can also customize all of role in .eslintrc.json file.

+⚠️ **WARNING: CRITICAL ACTION REQUIRED!** ⚠️
+Before running this command, you **MUST** remove all ESLint-related configuration files like `.eslintrc.json` and uninstall all ESLint-related packages.
+Failure to do so **WILL** cause issues in your project.
+Proceed with caution!

 ```
 npx rn-meter setup eslint
 ```

 ### Vs Code Configuration Setup
 This setup for customizing vs code editor. we can fix all of linting related error passing ctrl+s

+⚠️ **WARNING: CRITICAL ACTION REQUIRED!** ⚠️
+Before running this command, you **MUST** remove all vs code-related configuration files like `.vscode/settings.json ` .
+Failure to do so **WILL** cause issues in your project.
+Proceed with caution!

 ```
 npx rn-meter setup vscode